 |PHONE: (479) 524-7310||EMAIL: email@example.com|

-Scott Marksberry enters his first season as head coach of the men's soccer program after heading the women's squad for the past two seasons.
+Scott Marksberry enters his second season as head coach of the men's soccer program after heading the women's squad from 2011-12.

 During the 2011 and 2012 seasons, Marksberry guided the ladies to an overall mark of 17-14-4 while earning a 10-8-1 in Sooner Athletic Conference play.
 The 2012 season saw Marksberry's team improve dramatically on defense as the back line limited teams to an average of 1.1 goals per game while doubling the number of shutouts from the previous year from, improving from four clean slates to eight.

 While finishing in fifth place in the regular season, JBU travelled to rival Roger State for the SAC tournament quarterfinals, stealing a 1-1 draw and a shootout victory in Claremore, Okla.
 Finally, The Golden Eagles fell in a hard-fought semifinal match at then-No. 6 Oklahoma City, 1-0.
 Marksberry finished with an overall record of 17-14-4 (48.6 percent) over both seasons as head women's soccer coach.

 Prior to his arrival at John Brown, Marksberry spent the 2008-10 seasons as the head varsity girls' soccer coach at Wheaton Academy in Wheaton, Ill.
 There, Marksberry accumulated three extremely successful seasons which included a 2009 2A Illinois High School Association (IHSA) state championship.
 For his efforts in 2009, he was named the National Christian School Athletic Association (NCSAA) Coach of the Year.